yxlin/ggdmc/README.md

 Please visit his site for more explanations regarding the clang-OpenMP issue.

 ## How to install many supporting packages
+One common hurlde in install a large R package is to install many supporting packages.
+One useful method to mitigate such hurdle is use a convenient command line script.

-This is for the Unix-like OS users.
-First at the command line, install the littler package
+This works in Unix-like OS.
+First of all, you need the littler package.

 > sudo apt-get install r-cran-littler

-Second copy-and-page the following as a _install.r_ script
+Second copy-and-paste the following script into a file, called it _install.r_.
 ```
 #!/usr/bin/env r